DimitarKum/TabletMonitor/README.md

 3) SQL Query 2: Uses nested queries with the ANY or ALL operator and uses a GROUP BY clause 2 Point (Completed By Leul)

-4) SQL Query 2: A correlated nested query
+4) SQL Query 2: A correlated nested query    (Completed By Leul) 2 Point
-2 Point

 5) SQL Query 4: Uses a FULL JOIN (Completed By Leul)